telferang/tp/docs/DeveloperGuide.md

 Finally, the XChart library will be called to build the chart and display it with SwingWrapper.

 The following UML Sequence diagram shows how Parser works to obtain all relevant inputs for this feature.
+We assume that the command for this feature has already been created and returned to `BudgetBuddy`.
+The starting arrow indicates return of the command based on the sequence diagram at [3.5 Validator Classes](#35-validator-classes)

 ![DisplayMonthlyExpenses.drawio.png](diagrams/DisplayMonthlyExpenses.drawio.png)